Resource Allocation of Federated Learning for the Metaverse with Mobile Augmented Reality: Experiments

+When comparing energy consumption and completion time under different maximum transmission powers, $\rho=1$.
+When comparing under different maximum CPU frequencies, $\rho=10$.
+To be more general, we run our algorithm at each pair of weight parameters 100 times and take the average value of energy and time consumption.
+At each time, 50 users are generated randomly.

-Fig. \ref{fig:total_e_different_p} and Fig. \ref{fig:total_time_different_p} show the results of total energy consumption and total time consumption with three pairs of $(w_1, w_2)$ under different maximum transmit power limits, respectively.
+Fig. \ref{fig:total_e_t_different_p} shows the results of total energy consumption and total time consumption with three pairs of $(w_1, w_2)$ under different maximum transmit power limits, respectively.
 It can be observed when $w_1$ becomes larger and $w_2$ decreases, the total energy consumption becomes smaller, and the total time becomes larger.
 The reason is that if $w_1$ (resp., $w_2$) increases, our optimization algorithm will emphasize minimizing the energy cost (resp., time consumption).

-Additionally, in Fig. \ref{fig:total_e_different_p}, the green, blue and red lines are all below the benchmark line with a wide gap.
-Note that the benchmark algorithm sets all video frame resolutions as $s_{\min}$, which means it saves much computational energy cost while sacrificing object detection accuracy.
+Additionally, in Fig. \ref{fig:total_e_t_different_p}(a), the green, black and red lines are all below the benchmark line with a wide gap.
+Note that the benchmark algorithm sets all video frame resolutions as $\overline{\text{s}}_{1}$, which means it saves much computational energy cost while sacrificing object detection accuracy.
 Even in this situation, our algorithm obtains better total energy consumption than the benchmark even at $w_1 = 0.1$ (this means the algorithm mainly focuses on minimizing the total time consumption).

-Correspondingly, Fig.~\ref{fig:total_time_different_p} reveals that our time optimization is still better than the benchmark except for $w_1=0.9$ and $w_2 = 0.1$ after $p^{\max} = 8$ dBm.
-For $w_1=0.9$ and $w_2 = 0.1$ (the red line) in Fig. \ref{fig:total_time_different_p}, it stresses the importance of energy consumption, so it tries to find a smaller weighted sum of energy and time consumption especially for the energy consumption.
-Thus, after $p^{\max}=8$ dBm, its time cost is slightly higher than the benchmark, but the energy consumption is much smaller than the benchmark.
+Correspondingly, Fig.~\ref{fig:total_e_t_different_p}(b) reveals that our time optimization is still better than the benchmark except for $(w_1=0.9,w_2 = 0.1)$ after $p^{\max} = 8$ dBm.
+For $(w_1=0.9, w_2 = 0.1)$ (the red line) in Fig.~\ref{fig:total_e_t_different_p}(b), it stresses the importance of energy, so it tries to find a smaller weighted sum of energy and time consumption, especially for the energy.
+Thus, after $p^{\max}=8$ dBm, its time cost is higher than the benchmark, but the energy consumption is much smaller than the benchmark.